-The accompanying financial statements of the Coulee Kinney Drainage District (the Drainage District) have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
+The accompanying financial statements of the Ward One Consolidated Gravity Drainage District No. 1 (the Drainage District), a component unit of Vermilion Parish Police Jury, have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
 GAAP includes all relevant Governmental Accounting Standards Board (GASB) pronouncements.
-The accounting and reporting framework and the more significant accounting policies are discussed in subsequent subsections of these notes.
+The accounting and reporting framework and the more significant accounting policies are discussed in subsequent subsections of this note.